University of Geneva: Student body

 In 2016, 16,530 students were studying at UNIGE, of whom 61% were female.
 37% of the students were non-Swiss, originating from 151 countries.

 4,449 teachers and collaborators, of whom 49% are female, are working for UNIGE.

 Student life

 Sports

 The Bureau des sports organizes all the sports related activity at UNIGE.
-Free sports lessons are given everyday and it suffices to show one's student card to access.
+Free sports lessons are given every day and it suffices to show one's student card to access.
 Other lessons organization with the university's partners demand a small fee.
 UNIGE is home to the Geneva university championships in basketball, indoor football, rowing, badminton, outdoor football.
 The university also sends teams to the Swiss university championship in badminton, indoor football, skiing, basketball, fencing, football, golf, ice-hockey, table tennis and volleyball.
 UNIGE also provides special schedules for students wishing to pursue their high level sporting career and to study at the same time.